2006 New York Giants season: Week 13: vs. Dallas Cowboys

 The Giants attempt an extra point in their week 13 matchup with the Dallas Cowboys.

-The Giants have been victims of their own self-inflicted wounds during the past three games and today's game against the Cowboys yielded no exception as the Giants made crucial mistakes at the worst times, leading to their defeat.
+The Giants have been victims of their own self-inflicted wounds during the past three games and today's game against the Cowboys yielded no exception as the Giants made mistakes, leading to their defeat.
 Tony Romo threw to tight end Jason Witten for a big play with only about 50 seconds remaining.
 Newly acquired kicker Martin Gramatica then hit a 46-yard field goal to give Dallas a 23–20 win and a two-game lead in the NFC Eastern Division.
-It was a hard-fought game from start to finish, but several mental mistakes by the Giants, including four personal foul penalties, a fumble after an interception, terrible play calling in the redzone and questionable timeout with 1:43 remaining, cost the team dearly.
+It was a hard-fought game from start to finish, but several mistakes by the Giants, including four personal foul penalties, a fumble after an interception, terrible play calling in the redzone and questionable timeout with 1:43 remaining, cost the team dearly.

 The Giants began well with Eli Manning playing one of his best games in weeks.
 The Giants traveled 66 yards in 10 plays.
 Using a combination of good running and pass mixture, Eli Manning hit an open Jeremy Shockey for a 17-yard touchdown.
 Romo then threw his first of two interceptions, to defensive end Mathias Kiwanuka, who fumbled the ball as he ran, leading to a Dallas recovery.
 Three plays later, Dallas was in the endzone as Marion Barber scored.
 Late in the first half with the Giants moving, New York made another critical mistake.
 With fourth and inches at the Dallas 21, the Giants called a long handoff that was stuffed.
 Dallas then went ahead with a field goal for a 10–7 halftime lead.